tap349/tap349.github.io/_posts/2015-01-06-notes-about-chef.md

 }
 ```

-or else environment can be applied using `-E` knife argument:
+or else environment can be set using `-E` knife argument:

 ```sh
 $ knife solo cook -E development